 Air drying green beans is a way of preserving them that dates back to American pioneer times.
 It was especially popular in the southern United States where they were nicknamed "leather britches."
 It's a technique worth trying because once dried they keep indefinitely and are a useful pantry staple to have on hand.

-The flavor of the rehydrated, cooked green beans are quite good.
+The flavor of the rehydrated, cooked green beans is quite good.
 Especially if you dry them over a fire or wood stove, they have extra dimensions of flavor compared with canned or frozen beans.

 Yellow wax beans can also be preserved and cooked using this method.
 Whenever you have a bounty of from your garden, you can use this method rather than canning or freezing to preserve them.
 You'll save space in your freezer and you won't need a pressure canner that's required to can a low-acid vegetable.